Marcos Camarda

-Marcos Patricio Camarda Télis (born 22 January 2000) is a Uruguayan footballer who plays as a striker for Chilean club San Marcos.
+Marcos Patricio Camarda Télis (born 22 January 2000) is a Uruguayan footballer who plays as a striker for Chilean club Santiago Wanderers.

 Early life

 Camarda was born in 2000 in Uruguay.
 He grew up in Montevideo, Uruguay.

 Career

-In 2023, Camarda signed for Chilean side San Marcos.
+In 2023, Camarda signed for Chilean side San Marcos de Arica.
 He was regarded as one of the club's most important players.
 In the second half of 2024, he renewed with them on a deal until 2025 and was loaned out to River Plate Montevideo.

+Camarda signed with Santiago Wanderers for the 2026 season.

 Style of play

 Camarda mainly operates as a striker.
 He has been described as having "power and goal vision as his greatest virtues".